Reverse Mortgage Information and FAQ’s

 What are the upfront costs associated with a reverse mortgage?

 Most of the costs can be financed directly into the reverse mortgage.
 This would include the origination fee, charges incurred by the title companies and other closing costs.
 The only out of pocket expenses the borrower should expect to pay out of pocket (or on a credit card) are the counseling fee and the appraisal.
-The counseling fee will not be more than $125 but can vary by counselor and your financial health.
+The counseling fee can vary by counselor and your financial health.
 This fee is charged by the counselor and is not a fee from New Mexico Reverse Mortgage.
 The appraisal fee is paid by you directly to the Appraisal Management Company (AMC) who then locates an FHA certified appraiser who will give your property a value.
-The cost of the appraisal ranges from $475 and up.
+The cost of the appraisal ranges from $575 and up.
 This fee is non-refundable and used to cover the appraiser’s expenses and can vary depending on the complexity of the appraisal and the location of the property.
 Whatever closing costs that are rolled into the loan, will reduce the amount of available loan proceeds by an equal amount.
 Once we have specifics, we will be able to share more information and answer any additional questions you may have.

 What type of homes won’t qualify for a reverse mortgage?